survivejs/webpack-book/manuscript/styling/01_loading.md

 ...
 ```

 Execute `npm start` now.
 Browse to `http://localhost:8080` if you are using the default port and open up *main.css* and change the background color to something like `lime` (`background: lime`).
 Develop styles as needed to make it look a little nicer.
-Note that it does **not** perform a hard refresh on the browser since we have HMR setup in place.
+Note that it does **not** perform a hard refresh on the browser since there is HMR setup in place.

-We’ll continue from here in the next chapter.
-Before that, though, I will discuss styling-related techniques.
+You will continue from here in the next chapter.
+Before that, though, you will see styling-related techniques.

 ![Hello cornsilk world](images/hello_02.png)